United Nations General Assembly Building: Rostrum

-At the front (south) of the chamber is the rostrum containing the green marble desk for the President of the General Assembly, the Secretary-General, and the Under-Secretary-General for General Assembly Affairs and Conference Services.
+At the front (south) of the chamber is the rostrum containing the green serpentinite desk for the President of the General Assembly, the Secretary-General, and the Under-Secretary-General for General Assembly Affairs and Conference Services.
 There is also a podium designed in a similar style.
-Behind the rostrum is the UN emblem on a gold background.
-The emblem is surrounded by shields measuring 3 ft across.
+Behind the rostrum is the UN emblem on a gold background, which is surrounded by shields measuring 3 ft across.
+The seal was originally surrounded by disc-shaped lights, but reporters could not take high-quality photos and videos of speakers at the rostrum as a result, so the lights were covered with gold leaf.
 The south wall of the General Assembly Hall, behind the rostrum, was originally adorned with the seals of countries that were part of the UN in 1952.
 American artist Bruce Gregory created the seals.
 The emblems of the UN's 51 original member states would have been mounted in English alphabetical order, while the seals of later additions would have been placed to the sides.
 Of the 60 seals ordered, 54 were completed before Secretary-General Dag Hammarskjöld scrapped the seals in 1955.
 The existing seals were removed in 1956.

 Flanking the rostrum, in the southern half of the room, is a paneled semi-circular wall that tapers as it nears the ceiling and surrounds the front portion of the chamber.
-The lower section of the wall is made of fluted wood decorated with brass, while the upper section is made of acoustic tile.
+The lower section of the wall is made of a fluted wood (possibly mahogany) with either brass or copper alloy.
+The wall's upper section is made of acoustic tile.
 The fluted wood walls were intended to improve the hall's acoustics.
 The hall is surrounded by two levels of booths for interpreters, the media, and photographers.
 These booths are placed within the fluted-wood panels; there were initially 34 booths in total.
-The booths are arranged in a similar layout to a theater in the round, except that the observers' seats are enclosed.
+The booths are arranged in a similar layout to a theater in the round but are enclosed.
+The north balcony of the General Assembly Hall contains a little-used double door with a marble doorway and circular handles.
+This door is most often used by high officials and royalty, and it leads to a corridor that slopes down steeply to the center of the hall.

 The ceiling above the rostrum is a shallow dome measuring 75 ft high.
+The dome is similar to those in buildings constructed for the US federal government.
 The upper part of the dome is painted in a sky-blue color and is plain in design.
 Four sets of floodlights surround the dome.
 In addition, the top of the dome contains a plaster medallion, with a skylight measuring 5 ft across.